prabhav44/Astronomical-Yearly-Location-Apparatus/README.md

 Jupiter moons project

-Think of this as an open sourced water tower, what spigot you choose to make is up to you
+Think of this as a very high level API wrapper for the presentation of data on the JPL Horizons website

 The backend.py file is like an astronomy simulation multi-tool, modify it for any two planetary bodies (e.g. orbit of pluto around sun) and it will generate a 3D plot on a cartesian coordinate system when used in a way similar to the db_gen.py file (graph not provided, use any graphing software you would like)